kishandongare/Node.js/README.md

 # Nodejs

-> Node.js is an open-source and cross-platform runtime environment built on Chrome’s V8 JavaScript engine for executing JavaScript code outside of a browser.It is   used for creating server-side and networking web applications.
+> Node.js is an open-source and cross-platform runtime environment built on Chrome’s V8 JavaScript engine for executing JavaScript code outside of a browser.

+> It is   used for creating server-side and networking web applications.
 It is open source and free to use.
 It can be downloaded from this link- https://nodejs.org/en/.

  >You need to recollect that NodeJS isn’t a framework, and it’s not a programming language.